 The board is a constitutional institution that promotes an awareness of multilingualism as a national resource and supports previously marginalised languages.
-The board is mandated to investigate complaints about language rights and violations from any individual, organisation and institution.
-Its expenditure is expected to decrease at an average annual rate of 0.5%, from R125.5 million in 2020/21 to R123.6 million in 2023/24.
-Spending on employee compensation accounts for 52.2% (R197.9 million) of the board's expenditure over the medium term.
+The board is mandated to investigate complaints about language rights and violations from any individual, organisation or institution.
+Its total budget for 2019/20 was R124.6 million.